CaloFlow: Fast and Accurate Generation of Calorimeter Showers with Normalizing Flows: Results

-Here, $\odot$ denotes the element-wise multiplication.
+Here, $\odot$ denotes the element-wise multiplication and sum ($a\odot b = \sum_{i} a_{i} b_{i}$, with $i$ the index of the voxels in a layer), and $k$ is the index of the calorimeter layer.
 The histograms for \cf\ are all centered, as expected, for incoming particles that are centered and perpendicularly incident.
 For the CaloGAN, however, we observe an asymmetry in the centroids, another hint to possible mode collapse of the GAN.

 \item In the last row, we show the standard deviation of the $\eta$ centroid.
 This was also considered in~\cite{Paganini:2017dwg}, where it was called layer lateral width.
 If $H$ is again the location of the voxel center in $\eta$ direction, $\sigma_{k}$ is defined as